 The following conditions will each halve the amount of time an invention's construction requires, and all such halving will stack: having a lab assistant, having an assistant whose Reason is within 1 CS of the inventor's, having blueprints to or a working (at some point, anyway) model of the item to be built, or working non-stop - save for required pauses to eat, sleep, and attend to other biological concerns.

-On the other hand, innovators can make use of separate crews to divide up portions of their work.
+Bearing that in mind, innovators can make use of separate crews to divide up portions of their work.
 When such crews are utilized, the time required to complete a project cannot be reduced below the standard amount demanded by its tech level.
-On the other hand, conditions extant during the work on a project can cause the time necessary to complete it to take much, much longer.
+The downside of this technique is that conditions extant during the work on a project can cause the time necessary to complete it to take much, much longer.

 Success or Failure